 Other common issues in relation to employment and pensions include the need to consider the powers of the Regulator and pension plan trustees in any reorganisation involving a DB plan and the application of TUPE.
 The internal flow of services and licences, and the changes that arise as a result of a reorganisation, are also commonly overlooked.
-Developments in recent years in relation to data protection also need to be considered to ensure changes in the flows of personal data resulting from the reorganisation are compliant and accurately reflected in policies and consents.
+Similarly, any changes in the flows of personal data resulting from the reorganisation should be considered to ensure such personal data flows are compliant with data protection laws and accurately reflected in policies and consents.